Paclitaxel: Early clinical trials, supply and the transfer to BMS

 This exclusive contract lead to some criticism for giving BMS a "cancer monopoly".

 Eighteen months after the CRADA, BMS filed a new drug application (NDA), which was given FDA approval at the very end of 1992.

 Although there was no patent on the compound, the provisions of the Waxman-Hatch Act gave Bristol-Myers Squibb five years exclusive marketing rights.

 In 1990, BMS applied to trademark the name taxol as Taxol(R).
 This was controversially approved in 1992.
 At the same time, paclitaxel replaced taxol as the generic (INN) name of the compound.
 Critics, including the journal Nature, argued the name taxol had been used for more than two decades and in more than 600 scientific articles and suggested the trademark should not have been awarded and the BMS should renounce its rights to it.
 BMS argued changing the name would cause confusion among oncologists and possibly endanger the health of patients.
 BMS has continued to defend its rights to the name in the courts.

 BMS has also been criticized for misrepresentation by Goodman and Walsh, who quote from a company report saying "It was not until 1971 that ... testing ... enabled the isolation of paclitaxel, initially described as 'compound 17".
 This quote is, strictly speaking, accurate: the objection seems to be that this misleadingly neglects to explain that it was the scientist doing the isolation who named the compound taxol and it was not referred to in any other way for more than twenty years.
-Annual sales peaked in 2000, reaching US$1.6 billion; paclitaxel is now available in generic form.
+Annual sales peaked in 2000 (the same year that several of BMS's Taxol patents were invalidated via legal challenge from generic manufacturers), reaching US$1.6 billion; paclitaxel became available in generic form in 2000.

 Society and culture

+Legal status

+Paclitaxel was approved for medical use in the European Union in 2008.

+In November 2023, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Naveruclif, intended for the treatment of metastatic breast cancer, metastatic adenocarcinoma of the pancreas and non-small cell lung cancer.
+The applicant for this medicinal product is Accord Healthcare S.L.U.
+Naveruclif was approved for medical use in the European Union in January 2024.

+In May 2024, the CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Apexelsin, intended for the treatment of metastatic breast cancer, metastatic adenocarcinoma of the pancreas and non-small cell lung cancer.
+The applicant for this medicinal product is WhiteOak Pharmaceutical B.V.
+Apexelsin was approved for medical use in the European Union in July 2024.

+Economics

 As of 2006, the cost to the NHS per patient in early breast cancer, assuming four cycles of treatment, was about £4,000 (approx. $6,000).